github/github-ds/README.md

 rails db:migrate
 ```

-Once you have the table, KV can do neat things like this:
+Once you have created and executed the migration, KV can do neat things like this:

 ```ruby
 require "pp"